jogrms/kin/README.md

 ```

 `defgen` uses the same syntax as `defn` but produces a generator along with the function.
+There is also the `fgen` macro which substitutes `fn` in a similar way.
 You can use `fib` as a regular function:

 ```clojure